RHarish1/HuffmanCode/README.md

 This is a Python implementation of the Huffman coding algorithm, a widely used compression technique in computer science.
 Huffman coding is used to encode data in a way that reduces its size, making it useful for data compression and transmission.

+Several data structures are being used in this implementation:

+BinaryTreeNode: This class represents a node in the binary tree that is constructed during the Huffman coding process.
+It contains attributes for the character value, frequency, and references to the left and right child nodes.

+Heap: A heap is used to maintain the frequency of characters in ascending order.
+Python's heapq module is used to create a min-heap.
+The heap is used to efficiently select nodes with the lowest frequencies during the tree construction.

+Dictionary: Dictionaries are used to store frequency information for characters.
+The keys are characters, and the values are their corresponding frequencies.

+Strings: Strings are used to represent the encoded bits for characters.
+The __codes dictionary stores the Huffman codes for each character, and the __reversecodes dictionary stores the reverse mapping of codes to characters.

+Lists (Arrays): Lists are used to store bytes and integers.
+The array list is used to store bytes representing the encoded text, and the bytes_array list is used to store integers representing the binary representation of the encoded text.

+File I/O: The code reads and writes data to/from files.
+It uses the open() function to read and write data, interacting with the underlying file system.

+Binary Tree: A binary tree is constructed during the Huffman coding process.
+The __buildTree() method constructs the Huffman tree by repeatedly combining nodes with the lowest frequencies.
 ## Features

 - Text compression and decompression using Huffman coding.